Last updated: March 17, 2026 Originally published: November 24, 2025

 Export format: PNG image file.
 Can be opened in design tools like Canva for final adjustments.

-Availability: Fully rolled out to Plus users; rolling out to free users over coming weeks.
+Availability: Fully rolled out to Plus users; rolling out to free users.

 Flashcards: Click “Flashcards” in the Studio panel.
 Customize topic, difficulty level, and number of cards.
 Share study sets with friends or colleagues via simple link.